 Masco is the name of a well-recognized company in the construction industry.
 It produces cabinetry, furniture, lighting, and plumbing fixtures for the upper-end homeowner and builder.
 One of the divisions of Masco is the Delta Faucet Company, which is the leader in the faucet industry.
-Delta Faucet was founded in 1955.
+Delta was founded in 1955.
 Over the decades, it has developed a legacy based on well-crafted, high-quality products.
 Since the 1970s, Delta has focused its energies on building loyalty with the builder marketplace.
-Research in 2002 showed that while builders respect the Delta faucet for its quality, durability, and dependability, household consumers were not enamored with Delta products.
+Research in 2002 showed that while builders respected the Delta faucet for its quality, durability, and dependability, household consumers were not enamored with Delta products.
 Due to the number of new magazines and television programs devoted to home style, homeowners wanted faucets that were chic and stylish.
-This was not the image of the Delta Faucet.
-To change its image, Delta Faucet began a marketing program in which it committed itself to developing new products to appeal to homeowners.
-It adopted a new slogan, "Beautifully Engineered."
+This was not the image of the Delta faucet.
+To change its image, Delta began a marketing program in which it committed itself to developing new products to appeal to homeowners.
+It adopted a new slogan-"Beautifully Engineered."

-- 129. Refer to Delta Faucet Company.
-The marketing program, which Delta designed to develop new products to appeal to homeowners, is an example of:
+- 133. Refer to Delta Faucet Company.
+The marketing program that Delta designed to develop new products to appeal to homeowners is an example of:

-- a. strategic planning
+- a. strategic planning.

-- b. a mission statement
+- b. a mission statement.

-- c. mass marketing
+- c. mass marketing.

-- d. production-oriented marketing
+- d. production-oriented marketing.

-- e. tactical planning
+- e. tactical planning.

-Strategic planning is the managerial process of creating and maintaining a fit between the organization's objectives and resources and evolving market opportunities.
+Strategic planning is the managerial process of creating and maintaining a fit between the organization's objectives and resources and the evolving market opportunities.

-PTS: 1 REF: 25 OBJ 02-1 TOP: AACSB Reflective Thinking KEY: C CB&E Model Strateg sy MSC : BLOOMS Le vel III / Application a. target market
+PTS: 1 REF: 17 OBJ: 02-1 TOP: AACSB Reflective Thinking KEY: CB&E M lodel Strategy MSC: BLOOMS I Level III Application

-130. Refer to Delta Faucet Company.
-The Delta Faucet Company is a \\\\\ of Masco.
+- 134. Refer to Delta Faucet Company.
+Delta is a of Masco.

+- a. target market

 - b. transactional division

 - c. strategic business unit (SBU)

 - d. share-bearing unit (SBU)

 - e. situational business usage (SBU)

-A strategic business unit (SBU) is a subgroup of a single business or a collection of related businesses within the larger organization.
+A strategic business unit (SBU) is a subgroup of a single business or collection of related businesses within the larger organization.